 Segments are one of the best tools in Klaviyo and they are a very powerful way to understand your customers and build audiences.

-Shaun is the Founder of Email Experts.
+Author: Shaun is the Founder of Email Experts.
 Combining his love of data analysis and his passion for marketing, Shaun enjoys working with marketing professionals to deliver excellent results for ecommerce businesses.